patrickschu/rhetoric/README.md

 ## Digital Writing and Research Lab, UT Austin.
-Spring 2016 Project "Digital Archives"
+Spring 2016: "Digital Archiving and the object"

 ### Getting to know Arisbotle